Grevillea costata: Description

 Grevillea costata is a spreading shrub that typically grows to a height of 0.8–1.5 m and has many ridged, silky-hairy branchlets.
 Its leaves are linear, 15–45 mm long and 0.8–1.3 mm wide with the edges rolled under, enclosing all but the mid-vein.
 The flowers are arranged in groups of four to ten in leaf axils or on the ends of branchlets and are white, the pistil 7.0–9.5 mm long with a white to cream-coloured, sometimes pink style.
 Flowering occurs from May to September and the fruit is an elliptic to oblong follicle 9.5–11 mm long with prominent ridges.

 Taxonomy

 Grevillea costata was first formally described in 1974 by Alex George in the journal Nuytsia from specimens collected by Charles Gardner near rocks in the Murchison River in 1931.
 The specific epithet (costata) means "ribbed", referring to the fruit.

 Distribution and habitat

 This grevillea grows in sand and among rocks in the river bed of the Murchison River in the Carnarvon, Geraldton Sandplains and Yalgoo biogeographic region of Western Australia.

 Conservation status

+Grevillea costata is listed as Least Concern on the IUCN Red List of Threatened Species.
+Although its estimated extent of occurrence is relatively small at 6000km², its population is stable and faces no known major threats.
+Most of this species' range occurs in the protected area of Kalbarri National Park.

-Grevillea costata is listed as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.
+It is also listed as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.